Q: How do I join the Millennium Leadership Program?

 Q: What are the stipends for fellows in the second year?

 A: In the second year, fellows will receive stipends to support the cost of travel and accommodation to at least one Millennium Fellowship event.
 The amount of the stipends is variable and depends on program budgets at the end of the year, the number of fellows participating in the event, and the event’s location and associated costs.

 Q: Are government employees eligible to participate in the Millennium Fellowship?

 A: Yes.
 Government employees are eligible.
 They are responsible for completing any internal requirements to participate, if their employer has them.

 A: The program is supported by a diverse portfolio of funding sources, including a combination of grants from nonprofit, charitable, and corporate foundations, individuals, companies and corporate sponsors, the Atlantic Council’s own funds, and the dues provided by members.

 Q: Does the Millennium Fellowship provide living expenses?

 A: No, the fellowship is not a full-time position and does not require an extended stay in any one location.
-As such, the fellowship does not provide living expenses, however, it does cover travel and accommodation for the required week-long events in the first year.
+As such, the fellowship does not provide living expenses; however, it does cover travel and accommodation for the required core programming in the first year.
 In the second year, fellows will be asked to cover a portion of their own travel and accommodation expenses.